- Sardar Patel: The Iron man of India

 What to see in Girnar ?

 The name Girnar is an aberration of Giri-Nagar – meaning a town on the hill.
-Girnar is a sacred city.
-It is on the pilgrimage route of both the Jains and the Hindus, since before the third century BC.
-The Muslim pilgrims also travel to Girnar to visit a mosque dedicated to Jamil Shah Peer.
+Girnar is a sacred city that has been on the pilgrimage route of both the Jains and the Hindus since before the third century BC.
+Muslim pilgrims also travel to Girnar to visit a mosque dedicated to Jamil Shah Peer.

 The small city of Junagadh is rich in myths and legends, and has such an eventful past that it almost breathes history.

-The devotees believe that climbing Girnar barefoot earns one a place in heaven.
-We stayed at Leo Resort that is near Girnar gate on the way to the Girnar Hills.
+The devotees believe that climbing Girnar barefoot grants one a place in heaven.
+We stayed at Leo-Resort in Junagadh, near the Girnar gate on the way to the Girnar Hills.

-There are around ten-thousand stone steps to reach the summit.
-We played it safe ; with a baby of ten months, it was sensible to skip the climb.
-I must admit though that it was not easy for me to leave the lure of trekking the mount and enjoy the scenic and breath-taking views on the way.
-The icing on the cake would have been the visit to the old Jain temples of 11th and 12th century.
+There are approximately ten-thousand stone steps to reach the summit.
+With a ten-month-old baby, it was prudent to forgo the climb.
+I must confess that it was difficult for me to resist the allure of trekking the mount and enjoying the scenic and the breathtaking views along the way.
+The highlight for me would have been the visit to the ancient Jain temples of 11th and the 12th centuries.

 Why is Girnar so important for Jains?